 - The number of first-time entrants to the Youth Justice System is at a historic low

 We are continuing to develop Early Intervention across all services.

-For example, where adults are trying to access social care, we have introduced a new way of working which has drastically cut waiting times and ensured that citizens are referred to the most appropriate service as soon as possible.
-We are also running a project for citizens over 50 to reduce isolation, which is having beneficial outcomes in a wide range of services and projects which encourage and support independent living in vulnerable groups.
+We have introduced a new way of working which has cut waiting times and ensured that citizens are referred to the most appropriate service as soon as possible.
+We are also running a project for citizens over 50 to reduce isolation, which is having great outcomes in a wide range of services and projects which encourage and support independent living in vulnerable groups.